 These chocolate-peppermint pancakes are the perfect breakfast for Christmas morning!
 They are made with whole-grain pancake mix, pea protein powder, and a little cocoa powder.
 Plus, they’ll keep you full and are low in sugar which means that you can eat more holiday cookies!
 Continue reading

 As I started to eat more nutritious food and changed my diet to eat more “clean”, I realized that I have unconsciously eliminated meat and other animal products out of my diet and become more plant-based.
 Before I made the switch, I didn’t eat a lot of meat in general.
 As I’ve made the transition, I’ve been discovering alternative meat sources and other plant sources of protein that are quite delicious.
 However, I wouldn’t say I am 100% plant-based.
-I still rely on yogurt and eggs as a good portion of my protein.
 This isn’t an argumentative essay to convince you to become a vegetarian nor am I shunning other diets.
 You can certainly have a healthy lifestyle with meat protein.
 The reason I am writing this is to help others who are interested in becoming more plant-based and help them learn from my mistakes and the advice of a registered sports dietitian.
 Continue reading

 Ahhhhh Fall.
 The leaves turn beautiful shades of orange and red.
 The air is crisp but not too cold.
 Now put this feeling into a breakfast (or snack) and you have Fall Spiced Oats.
 These oats are finished with Pumpkin yogurt, crunchy granola, and a sprinkle of Fall happiness.
 Continue reading